concord-consortium/docker-volume-sync/README.md

 The container opens port 5001 after doing an initial sync.
 Any containers using the synced volume can wait for this port to be open before using the volume.
-There are several options for use for waiting like this: wait-for-it, wait-for, wait4ports
+There are several options for use for waiting like this: wait-for-it, wait-for, wait4ports.

-If this waiting strategy is used then a simple `docker-compose up` can be used for your dev environment.
+With this waiting strategy a simple `docker-compose up` can be used for your dev environment.

-If you don't want to modify the containers using the synced volume then you probably want to make a script that launches this container outside of the compose project with a docker command.
+If you can't modify the containers using the synced volume, then you probably want to make a script that launches this container outside of the compose project with a docker command.
 Then you should wait for the first sync to complete before starting any containers using the synced volume.